 Conclusion of the Heidenau K60 Scout review

-I had to go through 5,000 miles of road and dirt but it barely scratched my front K60s and left half usable tread life for my rear.
+After going through 5,000 miles of road and dirt it barely scratched the front K60s and left half usable tread life for the rear.
 The front still had 6mm and the rear almost 7.